ubcecon/praxis-ubc/programming_historian/lesson_plan/web_form.md

 a).
 What is your proposed lesson title?

+Natural Language Inference for Historical Text Analysis Using Python

 We suggest a short, descriptive title:

 - Begin with verb or a noun to define the main learning activity, method or process.